ODF-Advocacy/odf-advocacy/README.md

 The Project Governing Board provides top-level guidance and strategic direction for ODF Advocacy.
 Members of the Board are:

 *  Italo Vignoli (italo@documentfoundation.org), [The Document Foundation](https://www.documentfoundation.org/)

+## Mailing list

+odf-advocacy@lists.oasis-open.org

+This mailing list supports the work of the ODF Advocacy Open Project.
+Anyone interested in the work of the ODF Advocacy OP is welcome to subscribe to the list by sending an empty email to odf-advocacy-subscribe@lists.oasis-open.org and replying to the confirmation email.
+Membership in OASIS is not required to subscribe to this email or to participate in the ODF Advocacy Open Project.